emem123/GrizzlyManager/README.md

 if another instance of GrizzlyManager is running, if TCP port 80 is not used by another application.
 It also checks if you hane init.d or Systemd script system on your computer.

+make
+****

+Compiles core program and modules.

+make install
+***********

+Creates service that runs GrizzlyManager during boot and copies necessary files to filesystem.

+make clean
+***

+This removes all compiled files, binaries, shared objects and so on.
+It leaves only source code files.

+adding new modules
+******************

+If you want to add new modules, add all source files into src/modules/YourDirectory.
+If your module need some additional files which do not have to be compiled, create subdirectory with name libYourDirectory.
+This subdirectory will be copied into modules folder with your compiled module.